sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 ## Docker

-### What is the minimum Sailfish SDK version supporting the Docker-based build engine?

-Sailfish SDK version 3.1 or later is required.

 ### I just upgraded my SDK, how can I switch to the Docker-based build engine?

 Build engine selection is only possible during fresh Sailfish SDK installation.
 You need to reinstall.